robmllze/___generators/src/templates/generate_screen_access/your_screen_access_template.dart.md

   return null;
 }

-/// Finds the screen corresponding to [configuration] and the [authServiceBroker] state.
+/// Finds the screen that corresponds to [configuration].
+Returns the
+/// corresponding screen or `null` if none are found or access is denied to
+/// the screen.
 Screen? findScreenFromConfigurationAndAuthService({
   required ModelScreenConfiguration configuration,
   required AuthServiceInterface? authServiceBroker,